nshubina/Portfolio/Test Design/EP & BVA/Credit rate estimation/README.md

 - Loan term from 93 to 182 days – base interest rate = 19%;
 - Loan term from 183 to 365 days – base interest rate = 18%.

+### Loan amount
-    If the loan amount is up to 50,000, the base interest rate remains unchanged If the loan amount is from 50,000 to 100,000, the base interest rate is reduced by 0.5% If the loan amount is over 100,000, the base interest rate is reduced by 1.5%
+- If the loan amount is up to 50,000, the base interest rate remains unchanged;
+- If the loan amount is from 50,000 to 100,000, the base interest rate is reduced by 0.5%;
+- If the loan amount is over 100,000, the base interest rate is reduced by 1.5%.